Happy Independence Day, America!

 Righteousness exalts a nation . . .

-John Adams, a key figure in framing the constitution and America’s second president, unequivocally stated,
+John Adams, a key framer of the constitution and America’s second president, unequivocally stated,

 “Our Constitution was made only for a moral and religious people.
 It is wholly inadequate to the government of any other.”

-The obvious inference is that the framework for freedom incorporated into America’s founding documents presume a righteous population espousing a unified moral code—the Judeo-Christian worldview.
+The obvious inference is that the framework for freedom incorporated into America’s founding documents presumes a righteous population that espouses a unified moral code, which is the Judeo-Christian worldview.
 The foundation for such a society is a reverence for God’s Word, the Holy Bible.

-Presidents have reaffirmed the centrality of the Bible in American life consistently over the past 241 years of U.S. history.
+Presidents have consistently reaffirmed the centrality of the Bible in American life over the past 242 years of U.S. history.
 Calvin Coolidge, America’s 30th president, explained,

 “The foundations of our society and our government rest so much on the teachings of the Bible that it would be difficult to support them if faith in these teachings would cease to be practically universal in our country.”

-The late great Ronald Reagan was more succinct,
+The late great Ronald Reagan was more pithy in his observation:

 “If we ever forget that we are one nation under God, then we will be a nation gone under.”